shenlizhang/shenlizhang.github.io/index.md

 ## About

-I'm a postdoctoral research in Prof. Giulia Galli's group at the University of Chicago since Oct.
+I'm a postdoctoral researcher in Prof. Giulia Galli's group at the University of Chicago since Oct.
 2018.

 You can use the [editor on GitHub](https://github.com/zsl510705/shlzhang.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.